Craig Cobb: Online activities

+Cobb posts under his own name on the Stormfront website and under the pseudonym "Chain" on Podblanc, which references the abolition of the National Origins Formula in the Immigration and Nationality Act of 1965.
+While his internet activities center upon "tireless propaganda" for Podblanc he is also active in discussion boards.

+After the arrest of Matt Hale in 2003 for soliciting the murder of U.S. District Judge Joan Lefkow, Cobb posted the judge's home address, family photographs and a map to her house.
+Lefkow's husband and mother were subsequently murdered, albeit by somebody not affiliated with Cobb or white supremacy.
+In reply to a reporter's question "What were you feeling when the double murder happened?"
+Cobb stated "What was I feeling?
+Emotions are not yet illegal.
+I was just fine with it.
+I think it was well done."

 Video recordings and disruptions

 Cobb's video recordings fall into two types of productions.
 The first consists of unedited presentations of antisemitic canards commentary and discussion featuring close-up shots of himself, often presented as part of his "Deprogram" series on YouTube and Podblanc.
 The second consists of street interviews gathered at events where Cobb presents himself as a journalist for Vanguard News Network, asks a series of provocative questions laced with racial slurs, typically sparking outrage from targeted individuals.

 Documented incidents include a rally in Kingston, New York in 2005 and a 50 Cent concert in Tallinn in 2008.
 One such disruption occurred in October 2005 at the U.S. Capitol Rotunda as civil rights leader Rosa Parks was lying in state.
 Cobb confronted visitors, referred to Parks as a "shitskin communist", and stated that he was there to celebrate her death.